saramoohead/chitter-chatter-complete/README.md

 The first weekend challenge I was able to complete by Monday morning with a working system - and my first course sticker!

-Test driven through Cucumber and using the Sinatra framework, the system allows users tp sign up, sign in and sign out.
+Test driven through Cucumber to RSpec and using the Sinatra framework, the system allows users tp sign up, sign in and sign out.
 They sign in to post peeps and can view all peeps without signing in.

-(After my code review session, I need to refactor peeps_spec.rb, tidy up my classname_id categories, and utilise calling erb files from other erb files - and better understand the current_user helper.)
+Future improvements: refactor peeps_spec.rb, tidy up classname_id categories, and utilise calling erb files from other erb files.

 Technologies Used